 The Olathe home, pictured above, had a rich history of memories for all of us.
 Below I have depicted a few memories in some surviving photographs.
 If any of my children or my sister Roberta (or anyone else) have photos that they would like included here, please scan them and attach to an email to me: dan at dansher dot com A description including the approximate date of each image would be helpful, thanks.

 In the summer of 1969, Yamaha had an overstock of black 80cc cycles.
 My JoCo Motors Cycle Shop could buy them new in the crate for $180.
 Dad did not really want it, but I convinced him to buy one.
 Here he is, hesitantly learning to ride it in one of the fields that surrounded their Olathe home.
 Several years later he gave it to my sister who moved it and her family to Colorado.
-After many years of disuse, I believe she traded it for some used horse tack.
+There it served for many years and was finally given away, but its ultimate fate is unknown.